pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 Taking a fortifying breath, Angela messaged back, "Ok.
 Let's talk."
 Their usual spot, a cozy bookstore cafe, buzzed with the same nervous energy that crackled between them.
 Mark, anxious and excited, was a jumbled mess of explanations.
 Angela countered, a wry smile on her lips, "So, fragile egos are a dealbreaker then?"

 Laughter, shaky and laced with tension, filled the air.
 The conversation flowed, halting at times, but raw with a newfound honesty.
-They talked about jealousy, boundaries, communication, the exhilarating terror of the unknown, even couples therapy.
+They talked about jealousy, boundaries, communication, even couples therapy.
 They had a lot scary things to say to eachother.
-It wasn't a solution, but a step, a leap of faith into the messy, unpredictable world Epstein championed.
+It wasn't a done deal, but a step, a leap of faith into the messy, unpredictable world of antifragility.

 As they walked out, the city lights twinkling against the twilight sky, Angela felt a lightness she hadn't known existed.
 The road ahead was uncertain, but the fear was laced with a strange, exhilarating thrill.